voscarmv/aibot/README.md

 Create an empty `postgres` database for the `server.ts`, add that DB URL to your `.env` (you may use `install.sh` for that).

-Generate your Telegram bot key with the [Botfather](https://telegram.me/BotFather) and your Deekseep API key, and add them to `.env` too.
+Generate your Telegram bot key with the [Botfather](https://telegram.me/BotFather), and your [Deekseep API key](https://platform.deepseek.com/), and add them to `.env` too.

 Finally add your `server.ts` host to `.env` and then just run the server with: